hallelujah-101/paloni_flutter/README.md

 - Host application on Firebase
   - [Firebase hosting how to](https://firebase.google.com/docs/app-hosting/get-started)
-  - Setup Remote Config for the application with {"cloudRunHost": <link to backend app>, "databaseId": <name of firestore database>, "collectionName": <name of collection in database>}
+  - Setup Remote Config for the application with {"cloudRunHost": "Link to backend app", "databaseId": "Name of firestore database", "collectionName": "Name of collection in database"}

 ### Running the application